 Easier family tracking

 ReadSquared, our online tracking software, continues to respond to the feedback you’ve given us the past few years.
 This year’s version of the app is a big leap forward.
-We think you’ll find it easier and more intuitive to log your points.
+We think you’ll find it easier and more intuitive to log your reading points.

 Check it out and tell us what you think.